awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-cross-vpc.md

 When using Redshift\-managed VPC endpoints, keep the following in mind:
 + Make sure that the cluster to access is an RA3 node type\.
 + Make sure that the cluster to access has cluster relocation turned on\.
+For information about requirements to turn on cluster relocation, see [Managing cluster relocation in Amazon Redshift](managing-cluster-recovery.md)\.
 + Make sure that the cluster to access is available through port 5439\.
 + You can modify the VPC security groups associated with an existing Redshift\-managed VPC endpoint\.
 To modify other settings, delete the current Redshift\-managed VPC endpoint and create a new one\.
 + The number of Redshift\-managed VPC endpoints that you can create is limited to your VPC endpoint quota\.